tagslut/flaccid/docs/README.md

 Welcome to the FLACCID CLI Toolkit documentation.
 This directory contains comprehensive documentation for developers and users.

+Return to the [project README](../README.md) for installation instructions and an overview.

 ## Overview

 FLACCID (FLAC Library and Canonical Content Identification) is a modular command-line toolkit designed for managing FLAC audio libraries and integrating with music streaming services.
 It enables users to download high-quality music from Qobuz, tag their local FLAC files with rich metadata (including album art and lyrics), and maintain a well-organized music library database.